mdeguzis/SteamOS-Tools/README.md

 ## Branches
 There are three main branches at the moment

+`master`
-`master` (default) - "stable" work that gets PRs, fixes, priority over all other branches.
+Default branch - "stable" work that gets PRs, fixes, priority over all other branches.
+`testing`
-`testing` - Branch where new scripts are made, larger alterations to existing ones implemented, and more.
+Branch where new scripts are made, larger alterations to existing ones implemented, and more.
+`testing-jessie`
-`testing-jessie` - Now that Jessie is stable, evaluation of current repository and packages is underway. **Not** recommended for use.
+Now that Jessie is stable, evaluation of current repository and packages is underway. **Not** recommended for use.

 ## Pull requests / suggestions
 Please submit any issues / suggestions to the issues tracker on the right hand side of this page